raisely/parkes-api-test/README.md

 `describeApi` will check that the route returns the expected status code (200 by default) and that the JSON returned contains at least the properties in the `expect` object.

-If `expect` is not defined, then only the status is checked.
+If `expect` is not included in the options, then only the status is checked.

 Body expectations use [chai-subset](https://github.com/debitoor/chai-subset) to do partial matching on the JSON return value.

-You can specify a prefix as the second parameter to describeApi that will be used for all paths.
+You can specify a url prefix as the second parameter to describeApi that will be used for all paths.

 ## Defining routes to test
 `describeApi` takes an array of routes to test.
 Each route is defined by an object with the following keys.

 All are optional.
-An empty object will result in a test that GET / returns 200.
+An empty object will result in a test that calls GET / expects a return status of 200.

 | key | default | description |
 | --- | --- | ---- |